medusade/cheyenne/README.md

 # cheyenne
 ![Alt text](images/cheyenne-bison-small.jpg?raw=true)
-Cheyenne is the capital city of Wyoming in the USA.
+Cheyenne -- The capital city of the state of Wyoming in the USA.